Tea Menu

 -

-A wonderful blend of Yunnan and Assam.
-Both mild and invigorating, mellow and spicy.
+Big Ben English Breakfast A Wonderful Blend of Yunnan and Assam.
+Both Mild and Invigorating, Mellow and Spicy.
 Caffeine Level: High

 -